 - Make one clear argument.
 The piece should be in favor of or critical of a particular position taken by the paper or described in an article. - Be specific.
 The letter should focus on a specific issue that was raised in an article or opinion piece. - Cite the article.
 Be sure to mention the title and date of the article you're responding to in one of your first two sentences.
-For example "Dear Editor, Your recent coverage of the issue of the uninsured ("Healthcare in America," May 13, 2005) was a thoughtful piece..." - Be brief.
-Generally, four to six paragraphs are ideal.
-If you can't contain the piece to that length, consider asking someone to help you edit it or write a 750-word op-ed instead. - Follow up.
-If you have sent your letter to the editor and haven't heard anything within a week, make a follow-up call to check on its status.
-Be aware that editors receive hundreds of letters and may not respond to you immediately.
+For example "Dear editor, Your recent coverage of the issue of the uninsured ("Health care in America," May 11, 2012) was a thoughtful piece..." - Be brief.
+Generally, 150 to 200 words in three to four paragraphs are ideal.
+If you can't contain the letter to that length, consider asking someone to help you edit it or write a 700-word op-ed instead. - Follow up.
+If you have sent your letter to the editor and haven't heard anything within a week, feel free to send a note or make a follow-up call to check on its status.
+Be aware that editors receive hundreds of letters and may not respond to you immediately, if at all.

 You must include your name, address and daytime phone number in your letter.
-Instructions for submitting a letter to the editor are usually at the bottom of the page where they appear or on the paper's Web site.
+Instructions for submitting a letter to the editor are usually at the bottom of the page where they appear or on the paper's website.
 Find out from your local paper the best way to send a letter.
-Some papers like them mailed, others prefer faxes, while others favor e-mails.
+Most prefer e-mail.
+A handy summary of the submission guidelines of the country's top 100 papers can be found at bit.ly/cacVBi.